hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 See the "variants summary table"

 [20:04:22](#nQQr5B9GOLjdrlAL8s_QDCgukxuJ8RNfMfw8LS9yEpc) <rebolek>:
-It's optional, so I don't include it when encoding, but need to add it when decoding (so Red requires it after all, no need to test it Ì†ΩÌ∏Ñ)
+It's optional, so I don't include it when encoding, but need to add it when decoding (so Red requires it after all, no need to test it üòÑ)

 [20:07:17](#RGo5Lin7tAyFM3bN2jNzGlmv2nbsVoxROtauAESUM2E) <rebolek>:
 The encoder probably would be fine with leaving the padding there, but when I was looking for example, all of them discarded the padding, so I removed it also.
-And if saves up to three bytes Ì†ΩÌ∏Ñ.
+And if saves up to three bytes üòÑ.

 [20:07:27](#gb4zhXNYSnpNG-bHYvRSOIsjxf-ciqD3Gf7FdOkDRQE) <rebolek>:
 * The encoder probably would be fine with leaving the padding there, but when I was looking for example, all of them discarded the padding, so I removed it also.
-And it saves up to three bytes Ì†ΩÌ∏Ñ.
+And it saves up to three bytes üòÑ.

 [20:09:38](#KoJjxdVQveG1f9N-ZAyXXCtJGodjqjtpgs-qoJ5aa4U) <greggirwin (Gregg Irwin)>:
 Dang, so base64 is kind of a mess like other things. e.g. IMAP.
 My gut says it's worth including as standard, as mezz is fine, because having it be both URL and filename safe has benefits.
 Not perfect though, since you can't encode an entire URL with scheme into a Windows filename.